noahc3/dg-docker/README.md

 ## Security Note

-Your `GITHUB_PAT` is used to clone the repository.
+**Very important:** Your `GITHUB_PAT` is used to clone the repository.
+If you are reusing your token that you use for the Digital Garden plugin, it will have **read and write access** to your content.
 Ensure your `.env` file is kept secure and not committed to any public repositories.